-Bitcoin was built to do one thing well — provide a way for people to anonymously transfer value from one to another without a central banker.
-Ethereum built on the idea of the blockchain more than it copied Bitcoin as a currency.
-As a result, Ethereum is able to do many things well instead of just serve as a platform to give us a store of value token.
+Bitcoin was built to do one thing well — provide a way for people to transfer value from one to another without a central bank.
+Ethereum was built as a general purpose blockchain, allowing for limitless functions through its smart contracts.
+As a result, Ethereum is able to do many things well instead of serving solely as a store of value.

-Ethereum is such a flexible platform that some people are actually starting to hold their Bitcoin on it instead of on the Bitcoin blockchain.
-This is known as a “tokenized bitcoin.”
+Ethereum is such a flexible platform that some people are actually starting to hold their Bitcoin on the Ethereum chain instead of on the Bitcoin blockchain.
+This is known as a “wrapped bitcoin.”
 Ether cannot be held on the Bitcoin blockchain.
 However, Bitcoin is much more widely accepted as a cash replacement — there is even a Bitcoin search engine where you can find products to buy in Bitcoin.

 Researching Bitcoin vs Ethereum leads to a deeper discussion of what blockchain technology can do to improve every aspect of our lives.
 If you want to know the future of everything from finance to the judiciary to construction, Bitcoin and Ethereum will likely be a big part of it.

-It is essential to understand that Bitcoin and Ethereum are fundamentally different ideas.
+It's essential to understand that Bitcoin and Ethereum are fundamentally different ideas.
 Bitcoin is a store of value.
-Ethereum is a decentralized platform to program other decentralized ideas.
-Ether is the currency that runs Ethereum.
-All of these ideas are important.
-The blockchain that makes Bitcoin and Ethereum possible is the most important idea to understand.
+Ethereum is a decentralized platform to host decentralized applications.
+Ether is the currency and programmable value that runs Ethereum.
+The backbone of Ethereum and Bitcoin are the same, however, both of these cryptos run on blockchain technology to secure its network.
 No longer do we have to rely on giving others our precious data to make transactions — blockchain gives us the power to create a trustless, immutable way to do business.

-There may be little to really compare between Bitcoin and Ethereum, but there will be huge comparisons to life before and after their mainstream acceptance.
+There may be little to really comparison between Bitcoin and Ethereum, but there will be huge comparisons to life before and after their mainstream acceptance.

 Frequently Asked Questions